sqrs-project/teamMoodTracker/README.md

 # Team Mood Tracker

-Team Mood Tracker is a lightweight internal tool for agile teams to record one mood per user per day and review historical well-being trends.
-The stack is FastAPI + Streamlit + SQLite, with Poetry for dependency management and Docker for deployment.
+**Team Mood Tracker** is a lightweight internal tool for agile teams to record one mood per user per day and review historical well-being trends.
+The stack is *FastAPI* + *Streamlit* + *SQLite*, with *Poetry* for dependency management.

 ## What It Does